It is music’s big secret that it demands our soul only, but wholly.

 Tarmo Tuvike – marketing director, PR

-Johannes Vähi – co-producer, webmaster, logistics
+Johannes Vähi – co-producer, webmaster, sound engineering, logistics

 Marje Hansar – social media